|This scene at La Recoleta Cemetery particularly caught our eye.|

 |A few included a statue of the deceased, especially those of political or cultural significance.|

-We reviewed all of the possibilities deciding the La Recoleta Cemetery, one of the most interesting cemeteries in the world, would be our top choice.
-If anywhere in Buenos Aires would bespeak history and culture, this would be the place to visit.
+We reviewed all of the possibilities deciding the La Recoleta Cemetery, one of the most interesting cemeteries globally, would be our top choice.
+If anywhere in Buenos Aires bespoke history and culture, this would be the place to visit.

 Taking a taxi to the Recoleta neighborhood made the most sense rather than figuring out bus schedules.
-At a distance of only 5.5 km (3.4 miles) from our hotel, it resulted in a 20-minute taxi ride through busy midday traffic at a cost of US $14.34 (ARS 270) for the round trip including tip
+At a distance of only 5.5 km (3.4 miles) from our hotel, it resulted in a 20-minute taxi ride through heavy midday traffic at the cost of US $14.34 (ARS 270) for the round trip, including tip

-The driver dropped us off at the entrance to the cemetery (no entrance fee is charged for this venue) and the moment we peered beyond the entrance, we knew we were in for a treat.
+The driver dropped us off at the entrance to the cemetery (no entrance fee is charged for this venue), and the moment we peered beyond the door, we knew we were in for a treat.
 We’ve often visited cemeteries in different parts of the world when it provides us with an interesting perspective on the culture of generations often going back hundreds of years.

 |The blue sky and fluffy clouds were an excellent backdrop for our photos.|

-Upon entering the massive facility, it was difficult to decide which direction to take when it was laid out compared to a neighborhood/network of interlocking streets with each individual monument consisting of a unique historical story, design, and architecture, almost like “homes.”
+Upon entering the massive facility, it wasn’t easy to decide which direction to take when it was laid out compared to a neighborhood/network of interlocking streets.
+Each monument consists of a unique historical story, design, and architecture, almost like “homes.”

-Others were aged and degenerating with perhaps no family members remaining or if so, those would want to or could afford to bear the expense of rebuilding the ornate structures housing their ancestor/ancestors.
+Others were aged and degenerating, with perhaps no family members remaining.
+If so, those would want to or could afford to bear the expense of rebuilding the ornate structures housing their ancestor/ancestors.

 |Each mausoleum has its own story to tell.|